Aesop and Aesop’s Fables

 The Death of Aesop

 We can only speculate whether this is the truth about the death of Aesop.
-We do know, however, that with his name is associated with the emergence of fables as a genre in Greek literature.
+However, We do know that his name is associated with the emergence of fables as a genre in Greek literature.

-Aesop takes themes and ideas from the folklore heritage to create his works.
-The fables of Aesop were not written in his lifetime, but passed on from mouth to mouth.
-Over time, other fables were credited to Aesop.
+Aesop takes themes and ideas from the folk heritage to create his works.
+The fables of Aesop were not written during his lifetime, but were passed from mouth to mouth.
+Over time, more fables were attributed to Aesop.

-Finally, a collection of 352 interesting and original Greek myths, simply called called “Aesop’s fables“, were created.
+Eventually, a collection of 352 interesting and original Greek myths was created, simply called “Aesop’s Fables“.

 Aesop – The Ancient Writer of Greek myths and Fables